|East Africa||South America|

 A: Often elective organizers’ program fees are not inclusive of all charges.
 Students arrive in country and are forced to pay additional registration fees to local hospitals, fees for cell phone use, food and transportation.
 IMA’s elective fees are inclusive of all in-country expenses; allowing volunteers to more confidently travel abroad and enjoy their experience.

 A: Transportation in developing countries can be very dangerous so it is important to assure that designated transportation will be available.
 Many elective companies save costs by advising their volunteers to use public transportation.
 The use of public transpiration in developing countries should be avoided.
-IMA provides all volunteers with unlimited, private transportation, which ensures their experience will be both safe and enjoyable.
+IMA provides all volunteers with private transportation, which ensures their experience will be both safe and enjoyable.

 A: The risk of exposure to infectious diseases such as HIV/AIDS is often greater when working in parts of the developing world.
 Volunteers must assure that prospective organizations have established protocols in place in the event of exposure.
 IMA is committed to the safety of our volunteers and has developed stringent protocols and training programs, which work to minimize the risk of exposure.
 In the case of exposure, IMA has physicians on-call 24 hours a day to provide timely PEP at no expense to our volunteers.